Feel free to contact us if your answer isn't here

 All buddies are asked to contact you prior to your start date.
 Please do not worry if you haven’t heard from them yet.
 You will be assigned a buddy, but the timing of this varies in different parts of the business so it may be that your department has not yet confirmed all the buddies.

-Your laptop will be shipped to you by courier in the week commencing 24 August.
+Your laptop will be shipped to you by courier from 24 March.
 Please ensure you provide an accurate UK postal address in the registration form.
+Our induction team will be tracking successful delivery and following up on any delays.
+If it is not possible to get your laptop to you on time, we’ll notify you and provide details of how to access your induction via a personal device.
 We cannot ship laptops abroad.

 Once you have joined the firm you will have access to the UK Smartphone and Device Policy.
 We will provide you with instructions on how to order your device.